narimiran/tably/README.md

 $ tably examples/*.csv -oo 1.tex 2.tex 3.tex -p
 ```

-Output for each table is saved into a different file
-with the --separate-outfiles (-oo) option and an optional list of output file names specified.
+Output for each table is saved into a different file with the `--separate-outfiles` (`-oo`) option and an optional list of output file names specified.
-Alternatively, an output directory can be passed after -oo.
+Alternatively, an output directory can be passed after `-oo`.
-If no file name comes after -oo,
-the same file names for the .csv files will be used
-(replacing .csv extension with .tex, or appending .tex if no .csv extension is included in the filename).
+If no file name comes after `-oo`, the same file names for the .csv files will be used (replacing .csv extension with .tex, or appending .tex if no .csv extension is included in the filename).

+&nbsp;

 # FAQ